mackorone/mackorone.github.io/_posts/2021-02-23-my-lasik-experience.md

 who complain of dry eyes), chatted about costs, and booked the surgery, knowing that if I could always cancel if necessary.

-My second appointment was with *The LASIK Vision Institute*.
+My second appointment was with *The LASIK Vision Institute (LVI)*.
 The staff was friendly but the facility seemed - for lack of a better word - grungy.
 They ran the same tests as *TLC* and came to the same conclusion: that I was a great candidate for the surgery.
 They quoted me $300 cheaper than *TLC* and offered to